data4dota/DUPREE/README.md

 # DUPREE
-A project by Sagar Vinodababu and Swaroop Sharma
+A project by Sagar Vinodababu and Swaroop Sharma.